Denver Cut Anticuchos, Aji Panca and Criolla Salad

 • 2 medium tomatoes

-• 2 Rocotos (Peruvian pointed peppers)
+• 2 Rocotos (Peruvian hot peppers)

-• 1 tablespoon lime juice, freshly squeezed
+• 1 tbsp lime juice, freshly squeezed

-• 1 tablespoon olive oil
+• 1 tbsp olive oil

-• 2 sprigs of coriander
+• 2 sprigs coriander

-• Salt and pepper to taste
+• salt and pepper to taste

-Mix the ingredients for the rub in a bowl.
+Combine the ingredients for the rub in a bowl as well.
 Then let the rub rest.

 Recipe by Darrick Carter

-The Executive Chef at the Wasserturm Hotel Cologne likes to surprise his guests with a delicious BBQ.
-The chef with American roots completed his training in the USA before he received the Michelin-starred
+The Executive Chef at the Wasserturm Hotel Cologne loves to surprise his guests with a delicious BBQ.
+The chef with American roots completed his training in the USA before conquering Europe's Michelin-starred kitchens.
+He has worked with Dieter Müller, Nils Henkel, and Nelson Müller, among others.
+He loves working with down-to-earth, regional products and creatively combining them in a Mexican crossover.

 Leave a comment